codeuniversity/ai-workshop/ANN-Basics.md

 After we evaluate the input, we have a value that has no defined range.
 This value can be any real value (between $-\infty$ and $+\infty$).
 But we still have to decide if this value is enough to trigger the neuron to fire or not.
 Therefore we use the activation function to decide for which range of values the connected neurons will consider this neuron to be fired and for which range they will consider the neuron as not fired.
 There are different kinds of activation functions, which bring different advantages and disadvantages.
 Sometimes activation functions are even linked to learning algorithms so you have to use the linked activation function to use this learning algorithm.

-The most common activity functions are the Sigmoid function, the Tangens Hyperbolicus and especially the ReLu (Rectifier Linear Unit) function (max(0,x)).
+The most common activity functions are the Sigmoid function, the Hyperbolic Tangent and especially the ReLu (Rectifier Linear Unit) function (max(0,x)).

 ![common activation functions](http://www.cbcity.de/wp-content/uploads/2016/03/ActivationFunctions-770x154.png "common activation functions")